Noliva8/Note-Taker-Application/Develop/README.md

 ## License

 This project is licensed under the MIT license.
+Note that: The front-end starter code provided by the school is also subject to the MIT License unless otherwise stated.

 ## Contributing
 We welcome contributions to improve the Note Taker application.
 Here are some guidelines to follow: Fork the Repository: Fork the repository to your GitHub account and clone it locally.
 Create a new branch for your feature or bug fix.
 Make your changes, commit them with clear and concise messages.
 Push your changes to your forked repository.
 Submit a pull request to the main branch of the original repository.
 Provide a detailed description of your changes and reference any related issues.